azonictechnophile/Nextcloud_CoreOS/README.md

 scripts/remove_all_docker_stuff.sh
 ```

 Your data won't be deleted.
-You have to do this manually by executing the following.
+To delete your data, you have to manually execute the following.
 ```bash
 rm -rf {{ nextcloud_base_dir }}
 ```